Unlocking Value: From Vendor to Strategic Partner

 Crossover Health’s Approach to Strategic Account Management

-At Crossover, Strategic Account Management takes a proactive and systematic approach to managing and growing a company’s most important customer relationships.
+At Crossover, Strategic Account Management takes a proactive and systematic approach to managing and growing a company's most important customer relationships.
 The goal is to create mutual value and achieve sustainable growth for both the client and Crossover.
 We approach Strategic Account Management as a team.
 That team includes an Account Principal, an Associate Account Principal, a Program Manager, and a Client Success Manager.
+This team approach allows for consistent, comprehensive coverage of each account:- Account Principal: Leads the client strategy and serves as an escalation point.

 - Associate Account Principal: Manages the day-to-day relationship with the client and ensures execution of the strategy.